intel/neural-compressor/docs/source/migration.md

 **Pruning with Intel Neural Compressor 2.X**

 In Intel Neural Compressor 2.X, the training process is activated by a `compression manager`.
-And the configuration information is ensembled in the pruning code.
+And the configuration information is included in the pruning code.
 The new code should be updated as,

 ```python
     configs = [